Atlas975/Notes/Databases/Database_normalisation.md

 |       45678 | API Development    |
 |       78901 | Data Visualization |

-## Boyce-Codd normal form
-- Tables must be free of reverse dependencies
-- The table should also be in [[#3NF: Non-prime attribute dependence|3NF]]
 ## 5NF: Join dependencies
 - The table should also be in [[#4NF: No multi-valued dependencies|4NF]]